Veteran Death Benefits

 • Cemeteries and Memorials

-The VA's National Cemetery Administration maintains 155 national cemeteries in 42 states (and Puerto Rico) as well as 34 soldier's lots and monument sites.
+The VA's National Cemetery Administration maintains 155 national cemeteries in 42 states and Puerto Rico, along with 34 soldiers' lots and monument sites.

 Arlington National Cemetery